Oghma-Infinium/Twisted-Skyrim/README.md

  7. Wait for the download process to complete. **Do NOT ALT-TAB during this process as it will cause the process to fail and you will have to start over again.**
  8. Proceed with the rest of the installation.

+ #### Installing Creation Kit

+Make sure you also have the Special Edition version of the Creation kit found [here](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/).
+Install it in the same location/drive where you have Skyrim installed.

 ### Wabbajack Installation

 #### Installing Wabbajack